 In the following sections, students will find information about conduct as well as a listing of certain rules and regulations governing the activities of the school.
 These rules and regulations apply to students who are on school property or adjacent property.
-Engaging in the prohibited conduct or violating the state rules will subject the student involved to any of the disciplinary actions that have been listed herein.
+Engaging in the prohibited conduct or violating the stated rules will subject the student involved to any of the disciplinary actions that have been listed herein.
 The most severe punishment will be issued for the more serious violations of prohibited conduct and more serious disciplinary action will be applied to repeated violations.
 It is possible that more than one disciplinary action may be involved in a violation or for engaging in prohibited conduct.
 The students will comply with reasonable directions or commands of teachers, substitutes, aides, principals, bus drivers, or other authorized school personnel.
-Students will be considered insubordinate when they refuse to obey any rule or regulation of the school.
+Certain offenses are listed which if committed would result in disciplinary action.
+Any conduct not included herein may result in disciplinary consequences that extend beyond those listed as determined by the principal or superintendent.
+In addition, the following steps shall be utilized in most instances; however, the principal may bypass any step if deemed appropriate or the seriousness of the situation warrants.
+These guidelines make no attempt to list all possible problem areas or to mention every possible disciplinary action.
+It is an attempt to address the majority of circumstances that might occur.